paulogarithm/workshop-lua-c/README.md

 ## `5` | The role changed...
 > ${\textsf{\color{#08f}━━━━━━━━━━━━╸}}$━━━━━━━━━━ `120xp`

-OK so you learnt how to do C in your lua, but do you know you can do the opposite ?
+OK so you learnt how to do C in your lua, (or not) but do you know you can do the opposite ?

-That's right, so basically, it's like a huge bonus to include some lua in your code.
-And when you will see how to, you will be surprised to see how it is simple.
+It's like a huge bonus to include some lua in your code, like in RPG or Minishell.
+And when you will see how to do that, you will be surprised to see how it is simple.

-Now here is your C code
+Now here is your starter C code:
 ```c
 #include <lua.h>
 #include <lauxlib.h>